radhakapoor/studio_fitness/README.md

-This is the first commit for a fitness application for NY based workout studios.
+This is the first commit for a Flask application for workouts in NY based workout studios.

 White pages for Home, Login, Log Workout and User Profile.